- Solar advice hub

 Despite the days being shorter, solar panels can still work effectively during winter in the UK, especially on clear days.

-We've seen that cold weather can boost output, and though snow can be a bit of a hassle, you can still take full advantage of the winter sunshine with some well-positioned panels and proper care.
+We've seen that cold weather can boost output, and though snow can be a bit of a hassle, you can still take full advantage of winter sunshine with some well-positioned panels and proper care.

 Related articles

-Read full storyWritten byJosh Jackman
+Written byJosh Jackman

-Josh has written about the rapid rise of home solar for the past five years.
+Josh has written about the rapid rise of home solar for the past six years.
 His data-driven work has been featured in United Nations and World Health Organisation documents, as well as publications including The Eco Experts, Financial Times, The Independent, The Telegraph, The Times, and The Sun.
 Josh has also been interviewed as a renewables expert on BBC One’s Rip-Off Britain, ITV1’s Tonight show, and BBC Radio 4 and 5.